 This means that when you’re sick, attempting to consume larger doses of the vitamin has uncomfortable side effects such as cramping, gas, and diarrhea.
 Fortunately, modern advances have created new forms of vitamin C that are capable of extraordinary levels of bioavailability.

-It’s called liposomal (or fat soluble) vitamin C, and it has an absorption rate of roughly 90%.
-So not only are you receiving much higher doses, but more importantly, it’s much harder to experience an overdose.
-Because the vitamin is encapsulated in a layer of lipids, you’re body digests it differently.
+It’s called liposomal (or fat-soluble) vitamin C, and it has an absorption rate of roughly 90%.
+So not only are you receiving much higher doses but more importantly, it’s much harder to experience an overdose.
+Because the vitamin is encapsulated in a layer of lipids, your body digests it differently.
 Instead of being flushed out of your system, it’s stored in your fat and liver, where it can then be utilized on an as-needed basis.

 The only drawback to LivOn’s product, is that it’s pretty expensive, at one dollar per gram of vitamin C. Plus, if you ever needed an immediate dose, this product isn’t sold in any brick and mortar store to my knowledge, so you’d have to wait for it to ship to your residence.

-Fortunately, it is possible to make this fat soluble vitamin at home, and it isn’t as difficult as you might think.
-The ingredients are pretty straightforward, and there’s only a few hours of prep time, which largely involves refrigeration.
+Fortunately, it is possible to make this fat-soluble vitamin at home, and it isn’t as difficult as you might think.
+The ingredients are pretty straightforward, and there are only a few hours of prep time, which largely involves refrigeration.

 I’ve posted a quick video below which teaches the step by step process for producing liposomal vitamin C. Keep in mind that the homemade version probably won’t be as effective as the LivOn version, but it will still have a much higher absorption rate than ordinary vitamin C and should be more cost-effective than either of those choices.

 I’d also like to note that the only appliance needed for this process that most people don’t already own, is an ultrasonic cleaner